| The Center connector is a male DB9, and

 us via email if you

 need further information on these activities.
 Pin 1 is an output that is in parallel with the TX LED on the board.
-It goes high when the F1EHN EME program indicates that it is your transmit period.
+It goes high when DrzTrack or the F1EHN EME program indicates that it is your transmit period.
 This could be used to key your rig, start your keyer, etc. Pins 7 and 8 can be used with a hardware motor speed control device.
-They go to logic high during the speed time set in the control program.
-This is done only on motor startup.
-After the number of seconds specified, the lines go low again, allowing the motors to run at full speed.
-When tracking, normally the motors will run slow all the time because the new target position will be achieved before the speed time delay is reached. |
+They go to logic high during the low speed conditions set in the control program.
+When low speed is not required, the lines go low, allowing the motors to run at full speed.
+When tracking, normally the motors will run slow all the time because the new target position will be achieved before the low speed conditions are exceeded.
+But when moving the antenna a large distance to initially achieve tracking, the motors will be able to run at full speed.
+This connector is also used for programming the processor.
+See Programming Notes for details. |

-| 1 | Tx LED output (for F1EHN sequencing) |
+1 | Tx LED output (for F1EHN sequencing) |

-| 2 | Txd out (for mouse) |
+2 | Txd out (for mouse) |

-| 3 | Rxd in (for mouse) |
+3 | Rxd in (for mouse) |

-| 4 | Processor reset |
+4 | Processor reset |

-| 5 | Ground |
+5 | Ground |

-| 6 | Parallel Load out and Processor RB7 (for programming) |
+6 | Parallel Load out and Processor RB7 (for programming) |

-| 7 | Parallel Clock out and Processor RB6 (for programming).
+7 | Parallel Clock out and Processor RB6 (for programming).
 Also speed control for Elevation. |

-| 8 | Parallel Data in, Mouse clock in or out, and Processor RB3 (for debugging).
+8 | Parallel Data in, Mouse clock in or out, and Processor RB3 (for debugging).
 Also speed control for Azimuth. |

-| 9 | VCC out (+5 vdc) |
+9 | VCC out (+5 vdc) |